 If the contestant succesfully completes the required contract, the contestant can bank the money (the contestant can keep the money if he/she loses) but control will go over to his/her opponent but if they choose to keep the money in the pot, they can spin for a new category and contract.
+If the contestant answers a question incorrectly, control will go over to the opponent.
 If a Bullseye pops up in the contract window, depending of how much money is in the pot or how much money the contestant has in his/her bank, they can answer as many questions as they can until they reach the goal of $1000/$2000.
 If the champion contestant goes through a cateogry with a Bullseye in the contract window without missing a question and wins the game, the challenger will get a rematch right after the bonus round is played.

 There was a pilot version of the show in which the main game was played like the syndicated series version but the bonus round was played like Jokers vs Devils round in the early years of the Joker's Wild with Bullseyes and Lightning Thunderbolts plus it was the first game show to attempt to give away $1,000,000.
 The goal to do that is to hit 3 Bullseyes in as many spins as 3,4,5 and a Bullseye by stopping the Number Jumbler on the Bonus Island.
 But if the contestant strikes lightning, that contestant loses the money.
 Here is the breakdown of how much the contestant can win in the pilot version of Bullseye: